CliqueOfficial/linea-attestations-registry/README.md

 3. register the attestor to the attestors registry.
 4. anyone can now attest attestations through the attestor with logic validation from the modules.

+## Vocab

+Attestor: A gateway that implements custom business logic prior to submitting attestations to the MasterRegistry.

+Module: A unit of functionality that enhances attestation processes, such as privacy controls, fee checks etc.

+Schema: A template that dictates the structural format of attestation data.

+Attestation: An entry of structured data, associated with a specific address, stored in the MasterRegistry.

 ## Relationships
 Attestor - Schema
 This relationship is Many-To-Many.
 An Attestor can handle many Schemas, and a Schema can be used by many Attestors.
 This relationship allows for the attestation of various types of data, as each Schema defines the structure of a unique type of data.